How to Remove Personal Information Online

 These types of companies collect and sell data they can legally acquire.
 This includes names, date of birth, telephone numbers, addresses, marriage records, criminal history, social media profiles, and more.
 They condense data from dozens of different public records online and then compile it for people to view their own leisure.

 You can typically view basic details for free or pay for a more in-depth report.
+Data broker sites like PeopleSearchNow have information on almost everyone who uses the web.

 Social media and blogs